 - Use up-to-date running shoes

 - Warm up and warm down

 - Exercise with a group or running club (peer support is great)

 - Make it fun!

 Have you started running?
-Or are you doing some other activity?
+Are you doing some other activity?
 Let me know about it so I can share the information and maybe, motivate someone else.